Cascabela thevetia: Toxicity

 All parts of the C. thevetia plant are toxic to most vertebrates as they contain cardiac glycosides.
 Many cases of intentional and accidental poisoning of humans are known.
+Case reports have identified Tecojote root supplements as a source of accidental ingestion of yellow oleander.

-The main toxins are the cardenolides called thevetin A and thevetin B; others include peruvoside, neriifolin, thevetoxin and ruvoside.
+The main toxins are the cardenolides thevetin A and thevetin B; others include peruvoside, neriifolin, thevetoxin and ruvoside.
 These cardenolides are not destroyed by drying or heating and are very similar to digoxin from Digitalis purpurea.
-They produce gastric upset and cardiotoxic effects.
-Antidotes include atropine and digoxin immune fabs (antibodies) and treatment may include oral administration of activated charcoal.
-Ovine polyclonal anti-digitoxin Fab fragment antibody (DigiTAb; Therapeutic Antibodies Inc.) can be used to treat T. peruviana poisoning, but for many countries the cost is prohibitive.
+They produce gastric upset and cardiotoxic effects, such as an abnormally slow heart rate, EKG abnormalities (scooped ST segments), and abnormally high levels of potassium in the blood.
+Antidotes include atropine and digoxin immune fabs (antibodies), and treatment may include oral administration of activated charcoal.
+Ovine polyclonal anti-digitoxin Fab fragment antibody (DigiTAb; Therapeutic Antibodies Inc.) can be used to treat T. peruviana poisoning, but in many countries the cost is prohibitively high.

-A few bird species are however known to feed on them without any ill effects.
-These include the sunbirds, Asian koel, red-whiskered bulbul, white-browed bulbul, red-vented bulbul, brahminy myna, common myna and common grey hornbill.
+A few bird species are, however, known to feed on them without any ill effects.
+These include sunbirds, Asian koel, red-whiskered bulbul, white-browed bulbul, red-vented bulbul, brahminy myna, common myna and common grey hornbill.

-In South India and in Sri Lanka swallowing the seeds of Thevetia peruviana (Kaneru කණේරු (Sinhala), Manjal arali (Tamil)) is one of the preferred methods for suicides in villages where they are grown in abundance.
+In South India and in Sri Lanka, swallowing the seeds of Thevetia peruviana (Kaneru කණේරු (Sinhala), Manjal arali (Tamil)) is one of the preferred methods for suicides in villages where they are grown in abundance.

 Extracts from C. thevetia are reported to possess antispermatogenic activity in rats.

-In 2023, the US Centers for Disease Control and Prevention (CDC) and Food and Drug Administration (FDA) reported on weight loss supplements substituting Crataegus mexicana and Aleurites moluccanus for C. thevetia, following multiple hospitalizations.
+In 2023, the US Centers for Disease Control and Prevention (CDC) and Food and Drug Administration (FDA) reported on weight loss supplements which had substituted Crataegus mexicana and Aleurites moluccanus for C. thevetia, following multiple hospitalizations.